hamxabaig/hamxabaig/README.md

 - :fire: As Senior Engineer, I Code, Review PRs, attend Architecture meetings and write Docs.
 - 🌍 I'm mostly active within the JavaScript Community
 - 🌱 Spending most of the spare time on Open Source :heart:
-- :mortar_board: I graduated (undergrad) with Software Engineering degree
+- :mortar_board: I graduated with Software Engineering degree
 - 💬 Ping me about a cool open source project you want to discuss
 - ⚡️ Fun fact: When I'm not coding, I do videography and travel videos ;)